Rynhho/FlotM1/Readme.md

 ## How to run

-The applications is to be launched via a command line interface as following.
+The applications is to be launched via a command line interface as specified below.
+There are currently no projects for a GUI.

 ```bash
 java NWF [arguments]